|Course Number||Course Title||CL||LAB||CR|

 CL - Number of lecture/classroom hours per week for the course

 People take early childhood certificate courses for a variety of reasons.
 Most often it is career or work related to meet different job requirements as outlined in New Hampshire’s Child Care Program Licensing Rules.
 Sometimes these courses are also of interest to parents or students in related fields.
 While students may be non-matriculated and still take early childhood courses, only matriculated students are eligible for federal financial aid.
 To matriculate, please see Specific Admissions Requirements below.The courses in the Early Childhood Education Certificate meet the training and education requirements for the State of NH Early Childhood Teacher Credential Level 4.
 (Refer to the Early Childhood Professional Development System Guide for other criteria for this level.)
-The Early Childhood Education Certificate program is available days, evenings, and on-line.
+The Early Childhood Education Certificate program is available days and evenings.
+This program, along with the Early Childhood Education Associate Degree and Advanced Certificate Programs, is now also available 100% online.
 Find out if online learning is right for you.
 This program is financial aid eligible.

 Early Childhood Education Scholarship Program

-The Community College System of New Hampshire partners with the NH Department of Health & Human Services to offer tuition assistance to child care providers who are entering or are currently in the field of Early Care and Education.
-If you provide family child care, or work at least part time in a child care setting in New Hampshire, you may be eligible to receive tuition assistance for Early Childhood Education courses offered through the CCSNH.
-Additional information may be accessed here.
+The Community College System of New Hampshire partners with Granite State College to offer tuition assistance to child care providers who are entering or are currently working in the field of Early Care and Education.
+Eligible individuals must be working at least 25 hours per week in a New Hampshire licensed Early Childhood Program and completing ECE course work.
+Please follow this link for additional information and our application form.

 Specific Admission Requirements